-Date walked: May 13th 2014 Distance: about 10 miles OS map required: Explorer 253- lleyn Peninsula West I had two guides that I referred to: The Lleyn Peninsula Coastal Path by John Cantrell and published by Cicerone (2010) and Llyn Peninsula – The Official Guide- by Carl Rogers and Tony Bowerman, published by Northern Eye Books (2014).
-Both of the […]
+Date walked: May 15th 2014 Distance: about 6 miles OS map required: Explorer 253- lleyn Peninsula West I had three guides that I referred to: The Lleyn Peninsula Coastal Path by John Cantrell ,published by Cicerone (2010) and Llyn Peninsula – The Official Guide- by Carl Rogers and Tony Bowerman, published by Northern Eye Books (2014), and A guide to the whole path […]

 Wales Coast Path

 The 870 mile Wales Coast Path was officially opened on May 5th 2012.
 The driving force behind it has been the Countryside Council For Wales (CCW), working with all the relevant local councils and the Ramblers Association.
 Unfortunately, the CCW “official” website for the path is not very good.
 There are “static” maps at a large scale in a PDF format but they are a nightmare to scroll through.
 The route is still continuing to evolve, though, so these maps are the most up-to-date if you want to check where it goes.
 The site also has a PDF of distances between 200 points on the path, which can help for planning a walk.
 Other than this there are the most basic of links for public transport and accommodation.

 For some parts of the path, such practical and detailed information about the facilities on the route are already readily available on websites and in printed form.
 For instance, the Wales Coast Path’s route coincides with the Pembrokeshire Coastal Path in that county.
 In other parts, though, information is scarce or nonexistent.
 I do know that printed guides have been commissioned which should plug these gaps in due course.
 In the meantime it is up to the community of bloggers about walking and hiking (and there are dozens if not hundreds of us), to write about their experiences of walking on the path and sharing useful information.